nikogura/nikogura.com/README.md

 * [Kubernetes Shell Functions](KubernetesShellFunctions.md) Kubernetes commands can get painful to type.
 These make it a lot easier to interact with a cluster.

 * [Talos Linux OIDC for AWS with Terraform](TalosAWSOIDC.md) Connect your Talos Kubernetes clusters to AWS via OIDC.

+* [The Three Virtues of a Programmer](https://thethreevirtues.com/)  I didn't invent them.
+I didn't put them online, but Perl was my first programming language, and I feverently believe that these are virtues we should all embrace.